yianzhou/yianzhou.github.io/_posts/apple/2020-11-2-networking.md

 Thirty years ago we had BSD Sockets.
 It was a great API.
 But now the Internet has become a lot more complicated.

 You may have assumed that `URLSession` is also just a wrap around Sockets.
-Not quite. `URLSession` is actually built using Apple's user space networking code Network.framework.Now in iOS 12, we are exposing that same API that `URLSession` uses!
+Not quite. `URLSession` is actually built using Apple's user space networking code Network.framework.
+Now in iOS 12, we are exposing that same API that `URLSession` uses!

 And if you're the developer of third-party libraries that are built on BSD Sockets, we encourage you to look at the Network.framework APIs.